People

 Lauren Penfield, PhD Graduate student 2015-2020; Current position: Post-doctoral Associate, Denise Montell lab, UC Santa Barbara

-Razvan Azamfirei, MS MS student 2017-2019; Current position: Medical student, Johns Hopkins Medical School
+Razvan Azamfirei, MS,MD MS student 2017-2019; Medical Student, Johns Hopkins University; Resident, anesthesiology, University of Pennsylvania

-Curtis Broberg Undergraduate and post-graduate researcher 2015-2018: Currently medical student, WashU School of Medicine
+Curtis Broberg Undergraduate and post-graduate researcher 2015-2018.
+Medical School, WashU School of Medicine

 Spencer Munroe Undergraduate researcher 2016; Yale College 2018

-Brian Wysolmerski Post-graduate reseracher 2014, 2016; Currently PhD student at UC San Francisco
+Brian Wysolmerski Post-graduate reseracher 2014, 2016; PhD student at UC San Francisco; Current position: Scientist at Tectonic Therapeutic

-Michael Martinez Post-graduate researcher 2014-2015; Currently MD/PhD student at Stony Brook University School of Medicine
+Michael Martinez Post-graduate researcher 2014-2015; MD/PhD, Stony Brook University School of Medicine

 Sophie Miller Undergraduate researcher 2014-2015; Medical School, Medical College of Wisconsin